Celebrating Eleven Years Online...!

 The above cost figures have factored in the miscellaneous goodies, the machining and the fabricating required to create an "equivalent" system in terms quality, and in terms of the self enclosed type of shaft arrangement offered by Sabb / Helseth.
 Of course one could argue that a Manganese bronze propeller with an ordinary stainless shaft in a non-self-enclosed shaft tube will be less costly, but then we would not be comparing "like for like" in terms of quality and components.

 The above cost comparison was made at a given moment in time, using prevailing exchange rates of that time (2001).
-Of course exchange rates have changed, as have local costs in the US.
-I have been told that several of the above mentioned prices have increased over the years, however if we adjust the above figures for inflation on the NOK, and similarly adjust for the increased costs of a comparable FPP installation, the overall comparison will in all likelihood still show approximate parity.
+Of course exchange rates have changed, but so have local costs in the US.
+I have been told that several of the above mentioned prices have increased over the years, however if we adjust the above figures for present day exchange rates and similarly adjust for the increased costs of a comparable FPP installation, the overall comparison will in all likelihood still show approximate parity.

-Doesn't a CPP system cost more to install...?
+Doesn't a CPP system require more labor and cost to install...?

-No!
-It consists of a gear box and a self-enclosed shaft assembly.
-Even though we encounter no end of completely unwarranted whining from boat builders unfamiliar with CPP equipment, we can point out the following:
+A CPP system consists of a gear box and a self-enclosed shaft assembly, just like an FPP system.
+In North America I usually encounter no end of completely unwarranted whining from boat builders who are unfamiliar with CPP equipment.
+Consider the following:

-• Mounting the gear box is in no way different than mounting a similar FPP gear.
-Zero difference.
+- Mounting the gear box is in no way different than mounting a similar FPP gear and makes use of the same SAE flywheel housing sizes, etc. Zero difference.

 One should note that there are several CPP arrangements available from a variety of manufacturers.

-Another excellent CP gear and propeller assembly maker from Norway whose offerings extend into somewhat larger sizes is Nogva Motorfabrikk.
+Nogva Motorfabrikk is an excellent CP gear and propeller assembly maker from Norway whose offerings extend into somewhat larger sizes for both motor yachts and for sailing yachts.
 Nogva CP marine gears are available for installations of from 50 hp to 680 hp.
 Larger CP gear models also include dual hydraulic PTO, intended for heavy duty use in the North Sea fisheries.
 Nogva also manufactures their own line of 3-blade CP propellers, available with grease, oil or water lubricated shaft assemblies as we've described above.
 Yet another option available from Nogva is an in-line shaft hydraulic servo pitch control, much like the offering from Hundested.
-The in-line servo pitch control box allows the use of CP propeller and shaft assembly with a standard marine gear (such as Twin Disc).
+The in-line servo pitch control box allows the use of CP propeller and shaft assembly with a standard marine gear (such as Twin Disc or ZF).

-West Mekan Produksjon is yet another Norwegian manufacturer specializing in propeller and shaft assemblies that are compatible with the gear offerings from Sabb and Nogva.
-West Mekan also makes a variety of CP servo pitch control boxes, allowing their propeller / shaft assemblies to be installed with a standard marine gear.
-As with Hundested, the West Mekan pitch control units are offered in mechanical, electric, or hyraulic models.
+West Mekan Produksjon is another Norwegian manufacturer specializing in propeller and shaft assemblies that are supplied with their own servo pitch control box, or alternately are compatible with the gear offerings from Sabb and Nogva.
+The West Mekan servo pitch control boxes allow their propeller / shaft assemblies to be installed with a standard marine gear, allowing sufficient blade travel for fully feathering the propeller under sail.
+As with Hundested, the West Mekan pitch control units are offered in mechanical, electric, or hydraulic models.

 A variety of large vessel marine gear offerings are available from ZF, which offers a line of CP gears extending upwards into Mega-Yacht and even cargo vessel sizes...
-In fact, in the very large vessel sizes there are numerous other manufacturers of CP propellers such as Berg that supply equipment to very large vessels.
+In fact, in the very large vessel sizes there are numerous other manufacturers of CP propellers.

 Our specific challenge has been to assemble good information about CP equipment in the relatively smaller vessel sizes, accommodating up to approximately 700 horsepower.